Tulsi Gabbard Performs A Public Service

 Why this is good

 First of all, understand that this decision does not establish precedent.
 It’s a district court case.
-The 9th Circuit did release a precedent-setting case on February 26 in Prager University (Prager University v.
-Google LLC, 2020) which this case cites.
-But, this case is, I think, even more clear than Prager if for no other reason than this decision is limited to a First Amendment argument which we often hear in policy-related matters which basically posits that the imposition of policies governing things like obtaining prior consent before mailing somehow involve a restriction on freedom of speech.
+The 9th Circuit released a precedent-setting case on February 26 in Prager University,4 which is cited in this case.
+But, this case is, I think, even more explicit than Prager if for no other reason than this decision is limited to a First Amendment argument which we often hear in policy-related matters, which posits that the imposition of policies governing things like obtaining prior consent before mailing somehow involve a restriction on freedom of speech.

 What this case reminds us of is that, no matter how big the provider, a non-governmental actor is a non-governmental actor so long as they are acting in their own best interest rather than at the direction of the government.
-Tulsi’s case is thrown out and the campaign is barred from refiling their case precisely because there is no set of facts which an make a non-governmental actor into a governmental actor unless the government is actually involved.
+Tulsi’s case is thrown out, and the campaign is barred from refiling their case precisely because there is no set of facts that can make a non-governmental actor into a governmental actor unless the government is actually involved.